Commit graph should merge homonyms

 When looking to "commits by authors" graph (Repository/Statistics), redmine don't merge bars with homonyms.
 In this redmine instance you can see my name appears twice.

 I suppose it's due to the facts I'm using a git repository with multiple account, where I haven't put the same email address.

 IMHO, Redmine should merge bars with homonyms.

-#2 Updated by Guillaume Ayoub almost 8 years ago
+#2 Updated by Guillaume Ayoub about 8 years ago

 - File redmine-merge-homonyms.patch added

 - % Done changed from 0 to 80

 Here is a patch (for version 0.8.6) merging homonyms.
 I don’t know ruby very well and my syntax may be a little bit strange, but some ruby guru should clean these few lines easily.

 Works with git, not tested with other version control systems.

 #9 Updated by Jean-Baptiste Barth over 3 years ago